-Deliverables and commitments EMT KPI/ PI cross reference Key milestones for FY 14/15 Lead Directorate and Owner Target date for completion Key dependencies for successful delivery the PDR process Adopt more agile and value-driven procurement approaches, using supply profiling models, analysis and benchmarking 9, 13 TBC Finance & Corporate Services (F&CS) Ben Gregory TBC TBC Review content and structure of website to ensure it can support the new publications strategy 4, 18 Development of website likely to be in 3 stages across the FY.
+Deliverables and commitments EMT KPI/ PI cross reference Key milestones for FY 14/15 Lead Directorate and Owner Target date for completion Key dependencies for successful delivery identifying development needs for managers within the PDR process Adopt more agile and value-driven procurement approaches, using supply profiling models, analysis and benchmarking 9, 13 TBC Finance & Corporate Services (F&CS) Ben Gregory TBC TBC Review content and structure of website to ensure it can support the new publications strategy 4, 18 Development of website likely to be in 3 stages across the FY.
 1. Plan linked to PS Customer work 2.
 New design and architecture "Functionality 1" 3.
 "Functionality 2" F&CS Phil Wade 30/6/14 30/11/14 30/3/14 We gain exemption from gov.uk site Clarity and timeliness of Publications Strategy IT resources able to give priority to work Implement review of financial management including business case development and approvals process 8, 15 TBC F&CS Steve Leathley TBC TBC

-10 Appendix 4 - KPI targets
+11 Appendix 5 - KPI targets

-Corporate (EMT) KPI targets for financial year 14/15 (profiled by period based on the frequency of measurement shown in the EMT KPI Dictionary3) are shown below and are reported through the EMT performance pack.
+Corporate (EMT) KPI targets for financial year 14/15 (profiled by period based on the frequency of measurement shown in the EMT KPI Dictionary7) are shown below and are reported through the EMT performance pack.
 Note that only those KPIs with numeric targets are included in the table below.
 The assumptions behind the KPI targets are shown at Appendix 5.
 A forecast expenditure and headcount summary is shown in Section 4.

-KPI/ PI Ref # Apr May Jun Jul Aug Sept Oct Nov Dec Jan Feb Mar Y/E Name of KPI/PI: 1.3 Key Customer/ Stakeholder Satisfaction - Programme Senior Responsible Owner (SROs) satisfaction score s TBC - w aseline ui y 2.1 Public and Patient Engagement - Awareness campaign score (public & patient engagement) Targets TBC - w rill not ha ve baseli ne until J anuary 2.2 Public and Patient Engagement - Patients' satisfaction (proxy score) TBC - waseline u 3 Knowledge Management - Number of validated Level 1 Item lessons learned submitted 17 17 18 18 70 4 5.1 Data Quality - % of rejected submissions 0% 0% 0% 0% 0% 0% 0% 0% 0% 0% 0% 0% 0% 5.2 Data Quality - % of records which contain valid values in critical fields 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 5.3 Data Quality - % of organisations submitting expected data 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100%
+KPI/ PI Ref # Apr May Jun Jul Aug Sept Oct Nov Dec Jan Feb Mar Y/E Name of KPI/PI: • • • • 1.3 Key Customer/ Stakeholder Satisfaction - Programme Senior Responsible Owner (SROs) satisfaction score TBC - w aseline ur / 2.1 Public and Patient Engagement - Awareness campaign score (public & patient engagement) Targets TBC - will not have ve baseli ne until J anuary 2.2 Public and Patient Engagement - Patients' satisfaction (proxy score) Targets TBC - will not have baseline until January 3 Knowledge Management - Number of validated Level 1 Item lessons learned submitted 17 17 18 18 70 8 5.1 Data Quality - % of rejected submissions 0% 0% 0% 0% 0% 0% 0% 0% 0% 0% 0% 0% 0% 5.2 Data Quality - % of records which contain valid values in critical fields 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 5.3 Data Quality - % of organisations submitting expected data 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100% 100%

-3 Single authoritative document setting out for all the KPIs: formulae, ownership, data sources, frequency of measurement, performance baselines, targets, and tolerances
+7 Single authoritative document setting out for all the KPIs: formulae, ownership, data sources, frequency of measurement, performance baselines, targets, and tolerances

-4 The final total is expected to be higher once we have had inputs from all Directorates
+8 The final total is expected to be higher once we have had inputs from all Directorates